-This Education by Research programme offered by University of Birmingham is suitable for applicants who are interested in developing their independent research skills and many students who complete this course progress onto PhD study afterwards.
+You will be encouraged to participate in a research training programme, but you will not be required to complete assignments for research training modules you attend.
+It is suitable for those who are interested in developing their independent research skills and many students who complete this course progress onto PhD study afterwards.

 - 12 months

 Start dates & application deadlines

 DisciplinesEducation Educational Research View 298 other Masters in Educational Research in United Kingdom

 We are not aware of any academic requirements for this programme.

 When you apply, the application system will ask you to upload a research proposal for submission together with your application.
 Your research proposal should meet these research proposal requirements

 International19380 GBP/yearTuition FeeBased on the tuition of 19380 GBP for the full programme during 12 months.

 National4565 GBP/yearTuition FeeBased on the tuition of 4565 GBP for the full programme during 12 months.